mdh266/AirflowDataPipeline/README.md

-# Airflow
+# Airflow Data Pipeline

 This example walks through how to set up an ETL pipeline using <a href="https://airflow.incubator.apache.org/">Airflow</a>.
 I set up at DAG to query the <a href="https://openweathermap.org/">openweathermap.org</a> API everyday, process the json data and store it in a <a href="https://www.postgresql.org/">PostgreSQL</a> database.
+For explanation of how this code works see this <a href="http://michael-harmon.com/blog/AirflowETL.html">blog post</a>

 ## Requirements